withgaurav/Devops/cldqdnith000109l97lprhng9.md

 mesheryctl channel set edge
 ```

-* Switching Channels by Editing meshconfig: You can also switch channels by editing the meshconfig file, which is located in your home directory and named .meshery/meshconfig.yaml.
-Open this file in a text editor and locate the following line:
+* Switching Channels by Editing meshconfig: You can also switch channels by editing the *meshconfig* file, which is located in your home directory and named *.meshery/meshconfig.yaml****.*** Open this file in a text editor and locate the following line:

     ```makefile
     channel: stable